adjspecies/explore621/FAQ.md

     .order_by('-tags__tag_type', '-c')
 ```

+Also, this is a *very* weak box.
+Maybe we'll update it, but we're not too worried about that now.

 ## I uploaded something new to e621, how come I'm not seeing the total posts on explore621 go up?

 explore621 fetches new data from e621 once a day to keep from overwhelming their servers.
 Your post, its tags, favorites, score, and so on will show up in our system tomorrow!